The 80/20 and 95/5 Rules of Change

 Knowing the 95/5 rule, and seeing it at work in human and other systems, is a great aid to foresight.
 Throughout this Guide, and in our chapter on evo devo foresight, we will argue that just as important as seeing our evolutionary opportunities, risks, options, and alternative futures is understanding and taking advantage of the small subset of social processes that are top-down, optimizing, convergent and highly probable, our developmental futures.
 Both the possible and the probable, the “evo” and the “devo”, appear equally important to life, to society, and to the universe itself.

-As it says in the subtitle, this Guide will help you become a better leader in Anticipating (seeing probable futures), Creating (exploring possible futures) and Managing (steering toward preferable futures) change.
-We’ve listed these three skills in a particularly useful order.
-As we will see, anticipation is the foundation of good foresight.
+As it says in the subtitle, this Guide will help you become a better leader in Predicting (anticipating, seeing probable futures), Creating (exploring possible futures) and Leading (steering toward preferable futures) change.
+As we will see, correctly anticipating that 5% of predictable trends, processes, and future destinations is the foundation of good foresight.
 The more thinking you and your team do about relevant high-probability trends, the more predictable future outcomes you will also discover.
 Those trends and outcomes will usefully constrain, guide, and empower all your other foresight activities.